Wheelchair accessible MUST SEES in Tokyo

 Harajuku is a popular shopping paradise for young people.
 It’s right next to Yoyogi park, so you could easily combine these two activities.
 Prices are not too expensive, and there’s also an excellent choice of restaurants, fast food outlets, crepe shops (French pancakes) and so on.
 Takeshita Dori is the heart of Harajuku’s most extreme teenage fashion and lifestyle culture.
 There are lots of different fashion boutiques, used clothes stores and you can even find a big 100-Yen shop.
 The street itself is narrow and usually crowded.
 It can get a little tight to maneuver yourself through the masses.
 But it’s absolutely worth it and definitely one of Tokyo’s many must-sees.
 You can also visit Cat Street which is less crowded than Takeshita Dori.
 On Cat Street, you’ll see much more Japanese fashionistas than tourists.

 3.)
 Ueno Park and Ueno Zoo

 Ueno Park is one of my favorite spots in Tokyo.
 It is a spacious public park with a beautiful lake and many different attractions.
 The lake is covered with lotus flowers.
 You can take the Shinobazu pond to cross it.
 The whole area is wheelchair accessible, and there are newly built accessible restrooms.

 Ueno Zoo is just next to Ueno Park.
-If you like zoos you should give it a try as it is Japan’s oldest one.
+If you like going to zoos you should give it a try as this is Japan’s oldest one.
 The sometimes hilly area is fully wheelchair accessible with enough restrooms.

 Asakusa offers many cool spots to discover.
-You can still feel an atmosphere of Tokyo’s past decades, and maybe you’ll see some Sumos or even Geishas.
+You can still feel the atmosphere of Tokyo’s past decades, and maybe you’ll see some Sumos or even Geishas.
 The Buddhist Sensoji Temple is very popular and the heart of Asakusa.
 The temple is approached via Nakamise street, a shopping street offering loads of souvenirs and traditional local snacks.
-The temple itself is equipped with a wheelchair accessible ramp.
-Of course, you there are also accessible toilets for wheelchair users.
+The temple itself is equipped with a wheelchair-accessible ramp.
+Of course, there are also accessible toilets for wheelchair users.